dvdmtw98/notes/notes-vault/programming-languages/c/therotical-concepts/floating-point-numbers.md

 When 5 bits are reserved for exponent we have 32 unique combinations (0-31)
 If we consider signed numbers as well then the range becomes -16 to 15
 In the IEEE 754 standard the exponent pattern all 0s and all 1s are reserved
-So the range of the exponent becomes -14 to 15
+So the range of the exponent effectively becomes -14 to 15

 | Exponent                | Mantissa   | Represents           |                                          |
 | :---------------------- | :--------- | :------------------- | :--------------------------------------- |